nature-of-code/noc-book/README.md

 This repository is in progress.
 It's for a new edition of the book that I will be generating with [The Magic Book](https://github.com/magicbookproject/magicbook).
 For the previous version of the book, you can check out the [Nature of Code archived repo](https://github.com/shiffman/The-Nature-of-Code-archive).

-# Steps to build Nature of Code
+# Steps to Build The Nature of Code

 * Install [node.js](https://nodejs.org/en/).
 * At a terminal prompt ([more info here](https://github.com/magicbookproject/magicbook/)):